KempDewulf/envirosense-strapi/README.md

 By using Strapi we get an out-of-the-box REST API for our database.

-## Database Structure
-The system has several key entities defined in the API schemas:

 # Database Structure

 The system consists of several key entities defined in the API schemas, with relationships as described below.